MohamedAhmed35/natural-language-processing/text-classification/atis-intent-classifier/README.md

-# ✈️ Intent Classifier — BERT + Flask
+# ✈️ ATIS Intent Classifier — BERT + Flask

 This project is an **intent classification service** built with **DistilBERT** embeddings and a **Logistic Regression** classifier, wrapped in a simple **Flask API**.